LiranKaren/LiranKaren/README.md

 ## 🚀 About Me

-I'm a dedicated junior developer with a strong interest in system administration and network infrastructure.
+I'm a dedicated junior with a strong interest in system administration and network infrastructure.
 My hands-on experience includes configuring networks, managing Windows Active Directory environments, and developing solutions in Linux.
 I'm committed to continuous learning and excited to apply my skills in a professional setting.

 ---